603 CMR 50.00

 - failure to fulfill any conditions imposed by the Board in connection with the approval of the agreement or a remedial plan pursuant to 603 CMR 50.10.

-- (d) Upon receiving a notice of intent to suspend or revoke approval of an educational collaborative agreement, the collaborative shall have all rights of review required by M.G.L. c.
-30A, § 13, and 801 CMR 1.00.
+(d) Upon receiving a notice of intent to suspend or revoke approval of an educational collaborative agreement, the collaborative shall have all rights of review required by M.G.L. c.
+30A, § 13, and 801 CMR 1.00: Standard Adjudicatory Rules of Practice and Procedure.
 All requests for hearings, where hearings are provided by said statute, shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the collaborative board of directors of the notice of intent to revoke or suspend approval.
 At such hearing, the collaborative board of directors shall bear the burden of proof and present its case first.

 M.G.L. c.
 69, §1B, and M.G.L. c.
 40, § 4E